Erroristotle/Erroristotle.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

 I am a PhD student in Computer Science at UNCC, focusing on the security of Large Language Models.
-My research focuses on testing these models and applying them to software engineering and cybersecurity tasks.
-I am deeply passionate about enhancing AI security, with a particular emphasis on making AI models more robust, trustworthy, and understandable in adversarial settings across various contexts, including networks and software.
-I am enthusiastic about using AI to improve security measures and ensuring the safety of AI itself.
+My primary research focus is vulnerability detection, which I have explored across networks, software, and AI systems.
+I have worked extensively on adversarial machine learning and am now leveraging LLM agents for automated vulnerability detection and program repair.
 \\
+My work revolves around testing AI models and applying them to software engineering and cybersecurity tasks.
+I am deeply passionate about improving AI security by making models more robust, trustworthy, and interpretable in adversarial settings.
+My goal is to improve security measures using AI while ensuring AI itself remains secure.
+\\
 I love connecting with other tech enthusiasts and professionals.
-If you want to collaborate, have a challenging question, or just want to chat about the latest developments in AI and cybersecurity, please feel free to reach out!
+If you're interested in collaboration, have a challenging question related to my research, or are working on similar security challenges, feel free to reach out!
 \\
 \\
 \\